scheldejonas/fullStackJsFall2017/Period 1/exam-preparation/README.md

 JavaScript is a scripted functional coding language, that is ready for running the minute you have the js files.

 About single programs for a desktop computer javascript are only able to run in the browser or a program built on a browser engine installed on that computer.
-Java is able to install and run as a independent program.
+Java is able to install and run as a independent program with java client software installed.

 About how the language is working, in my opinion, JavaScript's main benefit is that it can be understood by the common human.
 It is much easier and more robust than Java.
 It allows for fast creation of web page events.
 Many JavaScript commands are what are known as Event Handlers: They can be embedded right into existing HTML commands.
 JavaScript is a little more forgiving than Java.
 It allows more freedom in the creation of objects.
 Java is very rigid and requires all items to be denoted and spelled out.